MartaLopesGomes/KEGGScraper/README.md

 Usage
 =====

-Run the command with the help option to see the usage and all the avilable options.
+Run the command with the help option to see the usage and all the available options.

 ```bash
 download_kos -h